-This week in Books & Crannies, I shared that I’ve been mulling philosophically about social media lately (who am I kidding; I always do, but I tend to even more in late summer, as I end my sabbatical from intense screen use).
+This week in my newsletter I shared that I’ve been mulling philosophically about social media lately (who am I kidding; I always do, but I tend to even more in late summer, as I end my sabbatical from intense screen use).

 I told them that I was talking to a friend, a fellow writer who feels the tension of “needing” to be on social media for the sake of book publishing — we’re told we need to market just as well as we write (and in more and more cases of books released out in the wild these days, market better than we write).
 Therefore, it’s part of our job to build a following, establish an online presence, be seen as a Thought Leader™️.